This crowd funding campaign is for the hawksbill sea turtle, which is a critically endangered specie.

 The hawksbill's appearance is similar to that of other marine turtles.
 In general it has a flattened body shape, a protective carapace, and flipper-like arms, adapted for swimming in the open ocean.
 While this turtle lives part of its life in the open ocean, it spends more time in shallow lagoons and coral reefs.

-This campaign is raising funds to finance conservation efforts in the Gulf of Mexico.
+Our crowdfunding campaign is raising funds to finance conservation efforts in the Pacific.
 The funds will be used to:

 - Establish a conservation camp